RealLadyDog/RealLadyDog/README.md

 Gibberish persons that I cannot understand about it.

 Please do not try to spam whispering to me if you willing be friends with me.

+Please don't force me to do something that is weird.

 <div align="center">